zenio/festline.github.io/_pages/faq.md

 If you register for the course, you'll be invited prior to the course start.
 Check carefully your email address, and then your spam folder.
 You'll be able to join [https://opendatascience.slack.com](https://opendatascience.slack.com)

+**I've filled in the form, still no invitations and confirmations**

+Please wait till the start of the new session.

 **How do I prepare for the course?**

 You need basic Python skills and math knowledge.
 There are also some software requirements.
 Check out [prerequisites](prerequisites)